Simplicial Chern-Weil theory for coherent analytic sheaves, part II: Introduction

-Finally, \cref{section:from-vector-bundles-to-coherent-sheaves} gives a summary of the whole story: we already know that we can resolve coherent analytic sheaves by vector bundles on the nerve, and that we even get sufficiently nice connections on the latter; now we can apply the results in this paper to obtain characteristic classes.
-There is an even stronger result, further reinforcing the fact that this simplicial construction is indeed a `good' one: whenever $X$ is compact, we can appeal to an axiomatisation of Chern classes to show that the construction given here agrees with any other construction that one might construct in some other way.
+Finally, \cref{section:from-vector-bundles-to-coherent-sheaves} gives a summary of the whole story contained in this two-part work: we already know that we can resolve coherent analytic sheaves by vector bundles on the nerve, and that we even get sufficiently nice connections on the latter; now we can apply the results in this paper to obtain characteristic classes.
+There is an even stronger result, further reinforcing the fact that this simplicial construction is indeed the ``good'' one: whenever $X$ is compact, we can appeal to an axiomatisation of Chern classes to show that the construction given here agrees with any other construction that one might construct in some other way.

-It might have made more sense to swap the order of \cref{section:characteristic-classes-via-admissible-simplicial-connections,section:simplicial-construction-for-vector-bundles}, since then the two sections working in the specific case of (pullbacks to the nerve of) global vector bundles would be sequential, but we opted instead to justify the simplicial calculations involving the barycentric connection \emph{before} actually doing them.